web3blockai/game-industry-ccg/doc/R&D/01-research/index.md

 I would like to move browser game from `web2` to `web3`.

-Add blockchain functionality such as connecting a wallet, on-chain transactions in the game, creating zk proofs
+Add blockchain functionality such as:

+- connecting a wallet,
+- on-chain transactions in the game | creating zk proofs
+- token withdrawal to blockchain

 **Job Keywods**: